hashkat/hashkat/docs/output.md

 `cumulative-degree_distribution_month_000.dat`

-Outlines all the possible total degrees an entity can have in that particular month in the simulation, as well as its normalized probability, logarithm, and normalized probability logarithm in columns in that order.
+Outlines all the possible total degrees an agent can have in that particular month in the simulation, as well as its normalized probability, logarithm, and normalized probability logarithm in columns in that order.

-`dd_by_entity_type.dat`
+`dd_by_agent_type.dat`